 Readers for Tests

-The SSD Testing Center offers different types of text-to-speech programs that read printed text aloud.
+A Readers for Tests is a text-to-speech program that reads printed text aloud.
 The Kurzweil 3000 and Scan and Read Pro combine accessibility, communication and productivity tools for reading, writing and learning.
 Each of these reading software programs are user friendly and easy to use.
-A tutorial is required for each student approved “reader for tests”.
+A tutorial is required for each student approved this accommodation.

 The Department of Justice published revised final regulations implementing the Americans with Disabilities Act (ADA) for title II and title III (public accommodations and commercial facilities) on September 15, 2010, in the Federal Register.
 A service animal is a dog or miniature horse that is individually trained to do work or perform tasks for a person with a disability.
 Under the ADA, State and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.
 Service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.http://www.ada.gov/service_animals_2010.htm